Te Mana O

 Water also has an essential purpose and meaning in many cultural systems as it plays a supporting and connecting role as a mediating element – flowing between individuals, animals, plants, minerals and the environment.
 Our Western way of viewing water as a resource / commodity is changing as we embrace steps toward viewing water as a vital life force, and viewed as a whole life cycle.

 Te tapu o te wai – The sacredness of water

 For Māori, water has a deep spiritual meaning.
 In water, the deities are as present as the ancestors.
-The ancestors live in rivers as well as the mythological gods.
-The waters of their homeland are part of their identity: whatever happens to the water, happens to you.
+Ancestors live in rivers as well as mythological gods.
+The waters of tribes homeland are attributed to their identity and pepeha: whatever happens to the water, happens to you.
 Every river, lake and stream is permeated by a spirit (wairua).
 Just like all other things – earth, sky, animals, plants – the waters are personified.
 At the same time it is seen as living components of a larger, universal organism.

-According to Māori tradition, water is a taonga (treasure) and wahi tapu (sacred place) for the indigenous people in a particular region but also the whole country.
+Accordingly Māori culture recognises water as a taonga (treasure) and wahi tapu (sacred place) for the indigenous people of that region but also of value to the whole country.
 It is also significant that water has different names.
 “Waiora” is the sacred water that falls as rain or comes from a spring.
 Only this type of water is suitable for ritual ceremonies, e.g. at birth or death.
 River water is usually considered as “waimaori”, safe and healthy for drinking and catching fish.
 Waste water becomes “waikino” or even “waimate” when it is too dangerous to drink.